andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 ourselves don't know their correct answers is pervasive in society and technology.
 In AI it is exemplified by the Stanford HAI AI Audit Challenge.
-Our submission to the challenge is this open source repository highlighting the technology behind our GroundSeer(tm) products - a distribution-free approach to noisy judges evaluation.
+Our submission to the challenge is this open source repository highlighting the technology behind our GroundSeer&trade; products - a distribution-free approach to noisy judges evaluation.

 The submission focuses on one aspect of the AI Audit Challenge - the ubiquity of